Use a pre-launch report to identify issues

 How the pre-launch report works

-After you upload and publish a test Android App Bundle, we install it on a set of Android devices in our test lab.
+After you upload an app bundle or save a release to the production track, we install it on a set of Android devices in our test lab.
 We then automatically launch and crawl your app for several minutes.
 The crawler performs basic actions such as typing, tapping, and swiping.
-You can also provide custom tests or test account credentials for the crawler to use.
+You can also provide custom tests or test account credentials for the crawler to use

 After the crawl has finished, we compile your results in the pre-launch report.
-We also uninstall your app from all devices.
+We also uninstall your app from all test lab devices.

 Assessing your app’s suitability for a pre-launch report